Night of the Animated Dead: Plot

-John and his sister Barbara drive to a Pennsylvania cemetery to visit their father’s grave.
+John and his sister Barbara drive to a Pennsylvania cemetery to visit their father's grave.
 Unbeknownst to the siblings, an undead outbreak causes corpses to reanimate across the country at the same time.
 A zombie in the cemetery attacks and kills John.
 Barbara flees to a nearby farmhouse but finds a woman who lived there dead and half-eaten.
 Ben, another survivor seeking shelter from the growing zombie horde, joins Barbara in the house.
-He explains that he came across a radio broadcast from an abandon truck parked at Beekman's diner earlier reporting violent incident around the country and witnessed a propane truck being attacked by zombies and crashed into a gas station which caught on fire, killing the driver trapped inside, and attracting more zombies coming from the diner with the some of the zombies at the gas station were burned in the fire while others stayed away from the flames.
+He explains that he came across a radio broadcast from an abandon truck parked at Beekman's Diner earlier reporting violent incidents around the country and witnessed a propane truck being attacked by zombies and crashed into a gas station which caught on fire, killing the driver trapped inside, and attracting more zombies coming from the diner.
+Some of the zombies at the gas station were burned in the fire while others stayed away from the flames.
 The zombies are afraid of fire and light.

 With Barbara in a state of catatonic shock, Ben fights off zombies with a torch and a lever action rifle and begins boarding up the windows by himself.
-Ben and Barbara discover cowardly Harry Cooper hiding in the cellar with his wife Helen and their injured daughter Karen along with a young man named Tom and Tom’s girlfriend Judy.
+Ben and Barbara discover cowardly Harry Cooper hiding in the cellar with his wife Helen and their injured daughter Karen along with a young man named Tom and his girlfriend Judy.
 Harry, Karen and Helen were traveling when they were attacked by the zombies that overturned their car and Karen was bitten in the arm.
 They cross paths with Tom and Judy and hid in the farmhouse.
 Animosity forms when Ben asks for help fortifying the house while Harry insists on everyone bunkering in the cellar instead.

 A TV news bulletin suggests the undead outbreak may have been caused by radiation from a probe returning from Venus.
-The TV and radio news reports of a wave of mass murder being committed across the east coast of the United States by an army of cannibalistic, reanimating corpses, and posses of armed men patrolling the countryside to kill the ghouls.
+The TV and radio news reports of a wave of mass murder being committed across the east coast of the United States by an army of cannibalistic, reanimating corpses, and groups of armed men patrolling the countryside to kill the ghouls.
 They confirm that the ghouls can be stopped with a bullet or heavy blow to the head or by being burned, as Ben discovered, and that various rescue centers are offering refuge and safety.